 Rose is charged with partnering with the community to harness this energy so that Morgan County is a place where health is in reach for everyone who calls it “home.”
 Her work takes shape through conversations, relationship-building and collaboration with a range of community members.

 Over the past two years, the Foundation has partnered with institutions like the Center for Creative Leadership, which works with individuals to customize and develop their unique leadership style while supporting collaboration and strong networks.
 The Foundation has also partnered with KaBOOM!, a national nonprofit dedicated to ensuring that all kids get a childhood filled with the balanced and active play needed to thrive.
 Through these collaborations, local leaders are building their skills for greater impact and the community is creating new spaces for children to safely play.
 We also work with Civic Canopy to help harness the power that already exists within the community by providing a range of services to organizations such as coaching, advising, coordination, facilitation, resource sharing and other types of capacity building.

 During a 2018 series of events, we had the chance to hear directly from community members.
 The information and feedback shared throughout these events have helped us to better support work in the county and move towards a healthier Morgan.
 Read about Rose’s experience at the events.

 If you have ideas on how to create a healthier community, or want to learn more about the Foundation, please email Program Officer Rose Green or call her directly at 303-953-7910.

-Upcoming Opportunities and Recent News in Morgan County
+Activities in Morgan County

 KaBOOM!
 Playground Builds

-On Saturday, Aug.
-11, KaBOOM!, community members and partners came together for a singular goal: build a brand-new playground at Log Lane Village in Morgan County.
+On Aug.
+11, 2018, KaBOOM!, community members and partners came together for a singular goal: build a brand-new playground at Log Lane Village in Morgan County.
 Check out photos from the Park's new opening here.